One killed, 19 injured after car strikes crowd at Charlottesville rally

 Police reported that eight were injured in those scuffles and one person was arrested.

+When asked to clarify what the president meant by "many sides," a White House official said Trump "was condemning hatred, bigotry and violence from all sources and all sides.
+There was violence between protesters and counter protesters today."

+Trump did not respond when reporters asked whether the Charlottesville car crash was terrorism or if he denounced white nationalism.

-The most recent incident came after torch-wielding white supremacists marched through the University of Virginia campus on Friday night.
+The most recent incident came after torch-wielding white nationalists marched through the University of Virginia campus on Friday night.
+Friday and Saturday's alt-right rallies were held to protest the removal of a statue of Confederate Gen. Robert E. Lee.